arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/patch_api_view_properties_arangosearch.md

 inserts/deletes), a higher value will impact performance without any added benefits.<br/>
 _Background:_
-  With every "commit" or "consolidate" operation a new state of the view internal data-structures is created on disk.
+  With every "commit" or "consolidate" operation a new state of the View internal data-structures is created on disk.
   Old states/snapshots are released once there are no longer any users remaining.
   However, the files for the released states/snapshots are left on disk, and only removed by "cleanup" operation.

-@RESTBODYPARAM{commitIntervalMsec,integer,optional,uint64}
+@RESTSTRUCT{commitIntervalMsec,post_api_view_props,integer,optional,uint64}
-Wait at least this many milliseconds between committing view data store changes and making documents visible to queries (default: 1000, to disable
+Wait at least this many milliseconds between committing View data store changes and making documents visible to queries (default: 1000, to disable
 use: 0).
 For the case where there are a lot of inserts/updates, a lower value, until